AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 2- Advanced use of the Apache configuration .htaccess file for routing control.

+3- Token-based Authentication using a short-lived "Access Token" (20 minutes) and a longer-term "Refresh Token" (2 weeks).

 3- Totally Object-oriented design.

-4- Custom Autoloading Class (No external Composer Autoloader).

-5- Custom DotENV file reader Class (No external DotENV file reader package).

-6- Middlewares implementation.

-7- Protected Routes (using a custom Authentication Middleware Class).

-8- Entry Point/Script [index.php](public/index.php) file for the whole application.

-9- Login System utilizing a custom Session Class.

-10- Session Flash Messages.

-11- AJAX Live Search.

-12- Multilingual Support.

-13- Custom Pagination implementation.

-14- Database CRUD Operations Classes.
+4- Advanced SQL INNER JOIN clauses.

+5- HTTP Responses with Pagination.

-15- File Upload.
+6- File Upload.

-16- Registration, Validation, Authentication and Authorization.
+7- Registration, Validation, Authentication and Authorization.

-17- Responsive / Mobile first Design using Bootstrap.

 ## Application Routes:
 All the application routes are defined in the [index.php](public/index.php) file inside the "public" folder.